MadhanDevlpr/my_portfolio/README.md

 # React.js-Portfolio

-This is fully responsive portfolio made with React.js, Html, Css
+This is a fully responsive portfolio made with React.js, Html, Css

 Fork this repository and run: